-Committee on the Elimination of Racial Discrimination Closes One Hundred and Fifth Session after Adopting Concluding Observations on Chile, Denmark, Singapore, Switzerland and Thailand
+Committee on the Elimination of Racial Discrimination Closes One Hundred and Eighth Session

-The Committee on the Elimination of Racial Discrimination this afternoon closed its one hundred and fifth session after adopting concluding observations on the reports of Chile, Denmark, Singapore, Switzerland and Thailand.
+The Committee on the Elimination of Racial Discrimination this afternoon closed its one hundred and eighth session during which it reviewed the reports of Bahrain, Botswana, Brazil, France, Georgia and Jamaica.

 Summaries of the public meetings of the Committee can be found here, while webcasts of the public meetings can be found here.
-The programme of work of the Committee’s one hundred and fifth session and other documents related to the session can be found here.
+The concluding observations and other documents related to the session can be found here.